Ned Colletti: Charity and community work

 Colletti received a prestigious Humanitarian Award from A Place Called Home, located in South Central Los Angeles, which provides at-risk youth with a secure, positive environment.
 The Los Angeles City College Foundation also honored Colletti for his work with youth.
 On October 23, 2012, the Los Angeles City College Foundation honored Colletti for his work with youth.

-Vicki Santo, widow of Cubs' Hall of Fame legend Ron Santo, and Colletti established a foundation RonSantoFoundation.com to place service dogs with people suffering from diabetes.
+Vicki Santo, widow of Chicago Cubs Hall of Fame legend Ron Santo, and Colletti established a foundation, RonSantoFoundation.com, to place service dogs with people suffering from diabetes.
 The foundation's 45 dogs are trained to alert their human partners when their blood sugar is low, helping prevent sudden, unexpected onsets of hypoglycemia that can be devastating.

-Colletti also serves on the Advisory Board of Get Lit–Words Ignite, a non-profit organization committed to providing Los Angeles children with opportunities to develop an appreciation for literature, writing, reading and poetry.
+Colletti also serves on the advisory board of Get Lit–Words Ignite, a non-profit organization committed to providing Los Angeles children with opportunities to develop an appreciation for literature, writing, reading and poetry.
 From 2011 to 2013, actors Tim Robbins and Helen Mirren worked with Colletti to raise more than $100,000 for the organization.

 As a California Advisory Board member of Vision To Learn, Colletti works with the organization founded by Austin Beutner to provide eye examinations and free glasses to under-served, urban youth in some of the hardest-to-reach communities.
-In its 10 years of existence, Vision To Learn has screened more than 1.25M children in 13 states and more than 400 cities, providing nearly 500,000 students with eye exams and more than 300,000 with free glasses.
+In its 13 years of existence, Vision To Learn has screened more than 2M children in 14 states (and Washington, D.C.), providing nearly 500,000 students with eye exams and more than 350,000 with free eye glasses.